Snapshot is a glimpse of the creative and entrepreneurial minds that are making headways in their chosen fields.

 What’s a big bet you made that paid off?

-Working with unknown talents.
+Working with unknown talent.
 It didn't feel like such a big risk at the time to me.
 At my first entertainment marketing gig, there was already a process that was like, when we’re going to shoot key art or we're going to cut a trailer, we're gonna work with the top-notch trailer house in Hollywood.
 We're gonna fly in a photographer from Hollywood, even if the show wasn't set in the US.
 And the cast were all in Asia.
 I moved back to Asia because I wanted to work with local talents.
 And I got a lot of questions in the beginning.
 People were asking me, why would I work with this photographer, or why would I work with this agency who's never had any experience making key art.

 I feel that it’s paid off because now five years later, the skillset has spread.
 I’d like to think that I was in some small way a part of pushing local talent regionally, to be able to take on the work, because it's not that we don't have the talent, it's that we haven't been exposed to the process.